ConlanMcNamee/yummly_example/README.md

 import { YummlyGetService } from './yummly-get.service';
 import './rxjs-operators';
 ```
-  OnInit lets is populate the page on startup, the yummlyGetService is the service we just created, and ./rxjs-operators is for our api call.
+  OnInit lets the page be populated on startup, the yummlyGetService is the service we just created, and ./rxjs-operators is for our api call.

 ## Modify the @Component so that we can see our data displayed on the page
 ```